 The principal output is a report providing estimates of Vongole biomass in a risk-analysis framework by 15 May 2022.
-Additional outputs are Advice Notes on harvestable biomass in a risk-analysis framework in May 2021 and May 2023.
+An additional output is an Advice Notes on harvestable biomass in a risk-analysis framework in May 2021.

 4. Funding arrangements